aditib738/my-website/content/authors/admin/_index.md

 I am a first year PhD student in Public Policy (Economics Track) at the Harvard Kennedy School.

 I was previously working as India Director at {{< staticref "https://www.devdatalab.org" "newtab" >}}Development Data Lab{{< /staticref >}}.
 At DDL, I co-authored studies spanning in-group judicial bias in India, upward mobility in South Asia, excess mortality during Covid-19 and implications of cultural distance on economic opportunity.
-At DDL, I also helped build an ongoing gender research agenda and lead fundraising and partnerships for the organization.
+At DDL, I also helped build an ongoing gender research agenda and led fundraising and partnerships for the organization.

 I was introduced to the world of development economics research through large scale evaluations of education and early childhood development programs across Madhya Pradesh and Tamil Nadu (India) at J-PAL South Asia.